10 Best Body Fat Scales Tested And Fully Reviewed

 Compatible with lots of apps

-Recognizing up to 16 users, this scale provides weight, BMI, body fat, muscle, and bone mass and body water, with more features available when used with Garmin Connect such as goals, calories, activity, and sleep.
+Recognizing up to 16 users, this scale that measures body fat provides weight, BMI, body fat, muscle, and bone mass and body water, with more features available when used with Garmin Connect such as goals, calories, activity, and sleep.